Memorable Manitobans: William Barnes Lait (1855-1928)

 Architect and superintendent.

 Born at Folkestone, England on 30 May 1855, son of William Lait and Mary Anne Barnes, he left school at the age of 17 years to article for four years with an artitect at Birmingham after which he worked in his father’s architectural firm until 1890 when he emigrated to Canada.
 He spent two years in Toronto before coming to Winnipeg in 1892.
 From 1892 to 1896 he worked as superintendent and general assistant to George Browne.
-In 1897 he started his own architectural practice, during which he supervised the construction of the University of Manitoba, Bank of Hamilton, Mariaggi Hotel and other Winnipeg buildings.
-In 1882 he married Alice Louisa Robinson (c1865-1913) of London, England.
-They had twelve children, of whom four sons lived to adulthood.
+In 1897 he started his own architectural practice, during which he supervised the construction of the University of Manitoba, Bank of Hamilton, and other Winnipeg buildings.
+In 1882 he married Alice Nellie Louisa Gray Robinson (1867-1913) of London, England.
+They had twelve children, including William Chapman Lait (1884-?), Edward Lait (1889-?), Percy Lait (1893-1893), Frederick Lait (1895-1895), Arthur Percy Lait (1897-?), and James Leonard Lait (1900-?).
 He was a member of the Sons of England Benevolent Society and the Fraternal Order of Eagles.
 He died at the St. Boniface Hospital on 8 March 1928, following a three-month bout with cancer.

 Some of his architectural works in Manitoba included: